autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

     * **Decoder Name** - name your decoder.
     * **DBC Collection** - select the desired DBC file from the dropdown or use "Import" button to import a new file.
     * **Frame ID Mask** (optional) - help you determine how much needs to match before you have a match.
-    * **Automatically add pass filters for all DBC message identifiers** (optional) - this setting ensures that all of the data that can not be decoded won't be send over.
+    * **Automatically add pass filters for all DBC message identifiers** (optional) - this setting adds pass filters to the logger for all the selected CAN messages in the DBC file.
+This way, only those messages that can be decoded are logged.
     * **Library File Path Pattern** (advanced) - the path to the message definition library file used for decoding the raw CAN messages.
     * **Strict mode** (advanced) - prohibits overlapping fields / multiplexing when rendering DBC file.

     After you **choose or import the DBC file** you are able to set up the CAN messages and signals based on your preference.
 After you validate the file, you will be presented with the list of CAN messages and signals.
 You can decide if you want to create or ignore the specific message or signal.
 If you create one that was already created, it will be updated.
-There is also 1 important technical value that needs to be set correctly: Frame ID Mask.
+There is also one important technical value that needs to be set correctly: Frame ID Mask.
 Frame ID Mask will help you determine how much needs to match before you have a match.

       :::note
       Frame ID Mask: is a bitmask used to match the CAN message identifiers defined in the DBC file. **If this value is incorrect, no CAN messages will be decoded.
 For the J1939 protocol the recommended bitmask is ´1FFFFF00´.**